lanl/IBEX_RibbonSeparation/README.md

 - wt_pix: is proportional to the size of the pixel (area on a unit sphere) where larger pixels are near ecliptic_latitude 0 and smaller pixels are near ecliptic latitudes -90 and 90 and is used in `glmnet()`

 **Xpsf** is a nrow(Xobs) by nrow(Xpix) sparse matrix where each entry is non-neagative and each row sums to 1.
 It is used to relate the unblurred sky map to the blurred binned direct events.

-**KK** is an nrow(Xpix) by nrow(Xpix) sparse matrix where each entry is non-negative and each row sums to 1.
-It is used to relate the unblurred sky map to the blurred sky map.

 **ibex_palette** is a 4 column data frame containing the pixel color information to plot sky maps:
 - red: red numeric value